Scholarships for the 2026/2027 season have been awarded.

 Macy Noll: Macy spent time as a child on Marco Island with her grandparents, exploring in and out of the water.
 She has a double major in Art and Biology and is a Research Assistant for Vester Field Station studying tiny coral creatures.
 She has created a color and activity book focused on coastal ecology for children.

 Mollusks on the Move: This program from Bailey-Matthews National Shell Museum brings live mollusks directly to students.
-A grant of $5,000 will bring this program to two kindergarten classrooms, serving about 170 children.
+A grant of $2500 will bring this program to four Fifth grade classrooms at Manatee Elementary School

 The Marco Island Shell Club, a 501 (c) (3) non-profit organization, is dedicated to the study and conservation of mollusks and seashells and to encourage shell related interests such as shell collection and Shell Art.
 Shell Art produced by our members and sold at two major Shell Art Sales provides the funds to support our educational endeavors.